-Brussels sprouts sautéed with bacon, onion and garlic is a delicious combination youʼll be happy to have as a meal!
+Brussel sprouts with bacon onion and garlic is a delicious combination.
 Anyone who thinks they don’t like brussel sprouts will be sure to change their mind after tasting these little beauties.

-Onion, bacon and garlic form the base for these little beauties.
-Caramelised in the pan with all those yum flavours of bacon, onion and garlic equals delicious.
 Be careful not to overcook them as they will become soft and soggy just like overcooked cabbage.
 You still want a little crunch to the texture, but just cooked enough to be fork tender.
-Cook in the pan to take on all that bacon, onion and garlic deliciousness.
+Cooked in the pan they take on all that bacon, onion and garlic deliciousness.

 Poor old brussels sprouts are often maligned.
 They’re a bit like coriander, you either love them or hate them.
 We love them, especially cooked with the trinity flavour base.
 This delicious vegetable becomes sweet and nutty when caramelised.